University of Nottingham

 Remember to cite LawCareers.Net on your application form if you apply to Ashurst LLP.

-You will see we have a prestigious client base, with whom we build strong partnerships working closely together on large and complex multi-jurisdictional transactions to deliver incisive and insightful commercial solutions.
+You will see we have a prestigious client base, with whom we build strong partnerships working closely together on large and complex multi-jurisdictional transactions to deliver insightful commercial solutions.
 Our global reach provides opportunities for our people to work in numerous jurisdictions with leading international organisations across the world.

 To find out what it is like to work at Ashurst read the firm's Meet the Lawyer profile.